Paradox: Quine's classification

+Sometimes described since Quine's work, a dialetheia is a paradox that is both true and false at the same time.
+It may be regarded as a fourth kind, or alternatively as a special case of antinomy.
+In logic, it is often assumed, following Aristotle, that no dialetheia exist, but they are allowed in some paraconsistent logics.

 Ramsey's classification

-Frank Ramsey drew a distinction between logical paradoxes and semantic paradoxes, with Russell's paradox belonging to the former category, and the liar paradox and Grelling’s paradoxes to the latter.
+Frank Ramsey drew a distinction between logical paradoxes and semantic paradoxes, with Russell's paradox belonging to the former category, and the liar paradox and Grelling's paradoxes to the latter.
 Ramsey introduced the by-now standard distinction between logical and semantical contradictions.
 Logical contradictions involve mathematical or logical terms like class and number, and hence show that our logic or mathematics is problematic.
 Semantical contradictions involve, besides purely logical terms, notions like thought, language, and symbolism, which, according to Ramsey, are empirical (not formal) terms.
 Hence these contradictions are due to faulty ideas about thought or language, and they properly belong to epistemology.

-In philosophy

-A taste for paradox is central to the philosophies of Laozi, Zeno of Elea, Zhuangzi, Heraclitus, Bhartrhari, Meister Eckhart, Hegel, Kierkegaard, Nietzsche, and G.K.
-Chesterton, among many others.
-Søren Kierkegaard, for example, writes in the Philosophical Fragments that:

-But one must not think ill of the paradox, for the paradox is the passion of thought, and the thinker without the paradox is like the lover without passion: a mediocre fellow.
-But the ultimate potentiation of every passion is always to will its own downfall, and so it is also the ultimate passion of the understanding to will the collision, although in one way or another the collision must become its downfall.
-This, then, is the ultimate paradox of thought: to want to discover something that thought itself cannot think.